rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 been replaced by server tags, described above.
-Servers in a given data center could all be given a tag such as `us_east` or `us_west`, and a table can be configured to have replicas associated with specific server tags (i.e., 2 replicas on servers tagged with `us_east` and 3 on servers tagged with `us_west`).
+Servers in a given data center could all be given a tag such as `us_east` or `us_west`, and a table can be configured to have replicas associated with specific server tags (e.g., 2 replicas on servers tagged with `us_east` and 3 on servers tagged with `us_west`).

 RethinkDB uses the same protocol for communication within a datacenter